Prešporok · the coronation city

 Getting Around

-• Old Town is entirely walkable - most attractions within 15 minutes
+- •Old Town is entirely walkable, with most attractions within about 15 minutes on foot

 Money Matters

-• Budget: Bratislava is significantly cheaper than Vienna or Prague
+- •Bratislava is noticeably cheaper than Vienna or Prague for food, drink, and sights

 Language